 43.64 ft (13.3 m)

 1,389 lb (630 kg)

 1,918 lb (870 kg)

 1 x Curtiss OX-5 V8 piston engine developing 90 horsepower.

-75 mph (121 kmh; 65 kts)
+75 mph (121 kph; 65 kts)

-21,325 feet (6,500 m; 4.0 miles)
+21,325 feet (6,500 m; 4.04 miles)

 Generally none though some were used for gunnery and bombing training by way of machine gun mounts and practice bombs.